morenanava/cspiders-divtimes/01_PAML/01_MCMCtree/README.md

 Now that we have the output files from the different MCMC runs in an organised file structure, we are ready to check the chains for convergence!

 We are going to run the R script [`MCMC_diagnostics_posterior.R`](scripts/MCMC_diagnostics_posterior.R) and follow the detailed step-by-step instructions detailed in the script, which are essentially the same ones we used when analysing the chains when sampling from the prior.

+> [!IMPORTANT]
+> Once you run the R script mentioned above, you will have to go inside directories `sum_analyses/01_posterior/GBM/[0-9]*/[0-9]*` and `sum_analyses/01_posterior/ILN/[0-9]*/` to check whether the chains ran under each hypothesis and clock model have passed the filters.
+>
+> An example of how the directory should look like after the MCMC diagnostics ran **if all chains have passed the filters** can be found inside [`01_posterior/GBM/1/1`](sum_analyses/01_posterior/GBM/1/1).
+If you visit this directory, you will see that, apart from directories `1` to `16` (i.e., one directory per chain; we ran 16 chains), there is another directory called `noeurycyde_GBM` (i.e., remember that analyses under directory `1` were run  hypothesis `noeurycyde`!).
+There are no additional text files or directories with the name of the hypothesis, and so all 16 chains have passed the filters.
+The `tsv` files you should find inside `noeurycyde_GBM` have the summarised posterior mean divergence times and corresponding CIs for each node.
+Please note that the file with suffix `*all_mean_est.tsv` has both mean divergence times and CIs, and so we recommended you use this file to generate a final table with the timetree inference results.
+In addition, if you navigate to directory [`out_RData`](out_RData), you will find individual text files for each hypothesis analysed with the corresponding MCMC summary stats.
+In other words, you will find one file for each hypothesis evaluated under the autocorrelated-rates model (i.e., tag `GBM` in the corresponding file names) and the independent-rates log-normal model (i.e., tag `ILN` in the corresponding file names).
+You can also check the convergence plots inside directory [`plots/ESS_and_chains_convergence`](plots/ESS_and_chains_convergence/).
+>
+> In this study, all the chains we ran passed the filters, and so we subsequently describe what you would expect if some chains did not pass the filters.
+Firstly,aApart from directories `1` to `16` (i.e., one directory per chain; we ran 16 chains), we would find two directories: one with the summary stats with all the chains and another with only those filtered chains.
+Following the example above, we would find one directory called `noeurycyde_GBM` and another called `noeurycyde_GBM_FILT`.
+The latter directory would have the results when using only the filtered chains, while the former would have used all the 16 chains to summarise the results.
+You would also find a text file called [`chains_kept.txt`](sum_analyses/01_posterior/ILN/1/check_chains.txt) with the numbers of those chains that passed the filters as well as another file called [`check_chains.txt`](sum_analyses/01_posterior/ILN/1/chains_kept.txt) with those that did not.
+These two files will always have the same name -- if you see these files inside the [`01_posterior/(GBM|ILN)/[0-9]*/*`] directories, then some chains have been filtered out!
+In addition, if there had been nodes which Rhat was higher than 1.05, they would have been labelled as "problematic", and they would have been listed in another text file called `problem_nodes_conb_<hyp>.txt`, being `<hyp>` the flag given to the analysed dataset.
+You could also find the convergence plots with the unfiltered chains inside directory [`plots/ESS_and_chains_convergence`](plots/ESS_and_chains_convergence/).

 Given that no problems have been found with any of the chains we ran, we are ready to concatenate the parameter values sampled across the 16 independent chains we ran:

 ```sh
 # Run from `01_MCMCtree/scripts`